Krook9d/PurpleLab/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🚀 What is PurpleLab ?

-**PurpleLab** is a comprehensive cybersecurity laboratory that enables security professionals to easily deploy an entire testing environment for creating and validating detection rules, simulating realistic attack scenarios, and training security analysts.
+**PurpleLab** is a cybersecurity laboratory that enables security professionals to easily deploy an entire testing environment for creating and validating detection rules, simulating realistic attack scenarios, and training security analysts.

 ### 🏗️ Architecture Components

 The lab includes:

 - **🌐 Web Interface** - Complete frontend for controlling all features
-- **💻 VirtualBox Environment** - Ready-to-use Windows 10 VM with forensic tools
+- **💻 VirtualBox Environment** - Ready-to-use Windows server 2019 with sysmon and opensearch collector
 - **⚙️ Flask Backend** - Robust API and application logic
 - **🗄️ PostgreSQL Database** - Secure data storage
 - **🔍 Opensearch Server** - Advanced log analysis and search capabilities